There is a little voice that is growing louder and it’s saying: “.NET MAUI”. We may have heard of it, but what is this? What does it mean?

 .NET MAUI comes with a long waited feature: Hot reload.
 This means that you can modify how your application looks or behaves, and see the changes immediately.
 Forget about rebuilding!
 This will allow developers to build applications faster and save a lot of time from being wasted on waiting between debug sessions.

 This is a new concept introduced with .NET MAUI.
+Handlers are attached to UI Controls: developers can create a single, basic Handler and use it with different types of Controls or they can create more specific ones with complex functionality.
 The goal of the handlers is to increase the application performance, make the code more clean and easier to understand.

 When can we start using .NET MAUI?